newrelic/helm-charts/CONTRIBUTING.md

 1. Fork this repository, develop and test your chart's changes.
 1. Ensure your Chart changes follow the [technical](#technical-requirements) and [documentation](#documentation-requirements) guidelines, described below.
 1. Submit a pull request.
+1. Automated builds will run for testing and linting.
+1. A code review will automaticallly be requested by the owners of the chart.
+1. The PR is reviewed, merged and the chart is automatically released.

 ***NOTE***: In order to make testing and merging of PRs easier, please submit changes to multiple charts in separate PRs.